 If the property on which the activity is being conducted is 40,000 square feet or more in area, you are subject to the County Forest Conservation Law.

-- A. In the case where the activity is disturbing less than 40,000 square feet of forest, you may file a Declaration of Intent - Immediate Family at a cost of $50.00 made payable to Worcester County.
+- A. In the case where the activity is disturbing less than 20,000 square feet of forest, you may file a Declaration of Intent - $50.00 made payable to Worcester County.

-- B. In the case where the activity is disturbing more than 40,000 square feet of forest you must enter into a Perpetual Protective Agreement.
+- B. In the case where the activity is disturbing more than 20,000 square feet of forest you must enter into a Perpetual Protective Agreement.
 The Perpetual Protective Agreement includes an Exhibit which illustrates the boundaries of the Forest Conservation Easement.
 The Agreement, along with Exhibit, are recorded in the Land Records of Worcester County.
-The cost of recording the Agreement is $22.00 made payable to Clerk of Court.
+The cost of recording the Agreement is $60.00 made payable to Clerk of Court.
 If the exhibit is a subdivision plat, the cost of recording is $5.00 per sheet.
-However, if the exhibit is just a survey of the boundaries of the Forest Conservation Easement, the recording fee is $3.00.
 A Certificate of Title prepared by an attorney licensed in the State of Maryland must be submitted with the Perpetual Protective Agreement.

 What is the inspection process once the Stormwater Management Permit is issued?